tonkku107/tonkku107/README.md

 ### Hi there 👋

+I suck at writing, especially about myself, so I don't know what to put here...
+Wanted to join the club of people with a cool profile README anyway.

 <!--
 **tonkku107/tonkku107** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.